SK8-PTY-LTD/SK8Tech_Document/en/introduction/faq.md

 > Typically, it takes us one week to conceptualise and prepare 3 proposals.
 Once a proposal is accepted, it takes us another week to refine the logo.
 After the second review, we will finalise the logo, and design other elements.

-> Contact us to find out exactly how to design your app, or have a look at our services for more information on Logo Design.
+> Contact us to find out exactly how to design your logo, or have a look at our services for more information on Logo Design.

+## How do you design UI & UX?

+> For every UI design, we go though the following process

+> 1. Draft
+> 1. UI Design
+> 1. Prototyping

+> Contact us to find out exactly how to design UI & UX, or have a look at our services for more information on UI & UX Design.

 ## How long does it take to make a website or app?